vtoth13/bark-n-bath/README.md

 ---

 # *Bark 'n bath dog grooming salon*

-The people can explore the Bark 'n Bath website to discover details about the "Bark 'n Bath" company and its dog grooming services.
+People can explore the Bark 'n Bath website to discover details about the "Bark 'n Bath" company and its dog grooming services.
 Visitors can easily reach out to schedule a dog grooming session or make an appointment.

 The site can be accessed by this [link](https://vtoth13.github.io/bark-n-bath/)